LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.1/index.en.md

 ## Intersect

-Generally speaking, we can take administrative boundaries such as villages or towns as scopes, obtaining station IDs within one administrative region with the intersection of data, and we can use API to attain instantaneous values, hourly averages, daily averages and weekly averages of these stations.
-Also, we’re able to inspect if stations in the same administrative region share similar value trends, or to see if specific stations provide values significantly different from others.
+In simple terms, we can focus on areas like villages or towns as our main points of interest.
+By crossing different sets of data, we can identify the specific station IDs located within one of these areas.
+With the help of an API, we're able to access real-time data, as well as averages calculated over an hour, a day, or even a week, from these stations.
+Additionally, this process allows us to compare stations within the same area to see if their data trends are similar.
+We can also spot any stations that are reporting data that stands out or is very different from the rest.

 ```python
 import matplotlib.pyplot as plt